Bring Your Appetite to Kentucky’s Food Festivals

 On almost any given weekend, you’ll encounter a festival devoted to unique food going on somewhere in Kentucky.
 Here are several examples to help you plan your gastronomic adventures in the Bluegrass State.
 Find more listings of food festivals at www.kentuckytourism.com.

 Sample a large variety of beer cheese and vote for your favorite during Winchester's annual Beer Cheese Festival.
 The festival also features music, a children’s area, arts and crafts and Kentucky Proud food products. www.beercheesefestival.com

 Covington’s MainStrasse Village hosts the Original Goettafest showcasing goetta, a unique dish from Germany, in new and appetizing recipes.
 Arts/crafts and entertainment complement the goetta and other favorite festival foods.
 Mainstrasse also hosts Maifest, a traditional German welcoming of spring wines and a rollicking Oktoberfest. www.goettafest.com, www.mainstrasse.org

 Gather with local Kentuckians to feast on mouthwatering hickory smoked meats.
 More than 40 barbecue teams cook up 60 tons of meat during Paducah's Barbecue on the River festival in this historic Ohio River city. www.bbqontheriver.org

-In Irvine, celebrate the Appalachian morel mushroom at the annual Mountain Mushroom Festival (April 2014 dates TBA).
+In Irvine, celebrate the Appalachian morel mushroom at the annual Mountain Mushroom Festival each April.
 This one-of-a-kind festival includes a morel market, mushroom cook-off and also displays related to the Kentucky agate gem rock native to the area. www.moutainmushroomfestival.org

 Since 1971, Morgan County and thousands of visitors have celebrated the Sorghum Festival in West Liberty.
 A mule-drawn cane mill, steaming vats and little jugs of sorghum molasses set the stage for three days of Kentucky mountain heritage.
 Experience the annual Morgan County Sorghum Festival during the last full weekend of September for a taste of pure Kentucky. www.morgancountysorghumfestival.com